ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Pointer Arithmetics.md

-	    int *intpointer = &intarray[1]; //point to the 2nd element in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the addres of the 4th element
+	    int *intpointer = &intarray[1]; //point to the 2nd element in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the address of the 2nd element

-	    intpointer += 2; //now shift by two the point's address so it points to the 4th elemnt in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the addres of the 4th element
+	    intpointer += 2; //now shift by two the point's address so it points to the 4th element in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the addres of the 4th element

 	    return 0;